-- men shouldn't have more than 30g of saturated fat a day
+- men should not have more than 30g of saturated fat a day

-- women shouldn't have more than 20g of saturated fat a day
+- women should not have more than 20g of saturated fat a day

 - children should have less

 Trans fats are found naturally at low levels in some foods, such as meat and dairy products.

-Trans fats can also be found in hydrogenated vegetable oil.
+Trans fats can also be found in partially hydrogenated vegetable oil.
 Hydrogenated vegetable oil must be declared on a food's ingredients list if present.

 Like saturated fats, trans fats can raise cholesterol levels in the blood.

 The government recommends that:

-- adults shouldn't have more than about 5g of trans fats a day
+- adults should not have more than about 5g of trans fats a day

-But most people in the UK don't eat a lot of trans fats.
+But most people in the UK do not eat a lot of trans fats.
 On average, we eat about half the recommended maximum.

-Most of the supermarkets in the UK have removed hydrogenated vegetable oil from all their own-brand products.
+Most of the supermarkets in the UK have removed partially hydrogenated vegetable oil from all their own-brand products.

 People in the UK tend to eat a lot more saturated fats than trans fats.
 This means that when looking at the amount of fat in your diet, it's more important to focus on reducing the amount of saturated fats.

 If you want to cut your risk of heart disease, it's best to reduce your overall fat intake and swap saturated fats for unsaturated fats.

 There's good evidence that replacing saturated fats with some unsaturated fats can help lower cholesterol.

 Found primarily in oils from plants and fish, unsaturated fats can be either polyunsaturated or monounsaturated.

 Monounsaturated fats help protect our hearts by maintaining levels of good HDL cholesterol while reducing levels of bad LDL cholesterol.

 Monounsaturated fats are found in:

 - olive oil, rapeseed oil and their spreads

 - some nuts, such as almonds, brazils, and peanuts

 Polyunsaturated fats can help lower the level of LDL cholesterol.

-There are two main types of polyunsaturated fats: omega-3 and omega-6.
+There are 2 main types of polyunsaturated fats: omega-3 and omega-6.